-A man accused of leading a human trafficking ring has pleaded guilty to U.S. extortion charges involving the smuggling of more than 1,000 Cubans, including baseball players such as Texas Rangers outfielder Leonys Martin.
-Eliezer Lazo entered the plea Friday in Miami federal court.
-Lazo is already serving a five-year prison sentence for money laundering in a Medicare fraud case and now faces up to 20 years more.
-Prosecutors say Lazo and others smuggled Cubans into Mexico, where they were held until ransom payments were made.
+The accused leader of a human trafficking ring is set to plead guilty to U.S. charges involving the smuggling of more than 1,000 Cubans, including baseball players such as Texas Rangers outfielder Leonys Martin.
+A federal judge set a Friday afternoon hearing in the case of Eliezer Lazo, who is already serving a five-year prison sentence for money laundering in a Medicare fraud case.

 Authorities say several people were injured in a Tampa Bay area commuter bus crash.
 The St. Petersburg police reports that a 57-year-old woman lost control of her car at a bend in a road Thursday morning and moved into the path of an oncoming Pinellas Suncoast Transit Authority bus.
 Police say the crash left the woman driving the car in critical condition.

 POLICE: THIEVES STOLE $50K IN 4-H FARM EQUIPMENT

 Police are looking for thieves who took nearly $50,000 in farm equipment that was to be used to teach children about agriculture at Marion County's 4-H farm.
 Ocala police report that the thieves broke into a locked storage barn and took a utility truck, compact tractor and a riding lawn more.
 Officer Doug Russell says tire tracks were found near a cut fence at Grace Christian School.

 MAN GUILTY OF KILLING LAKELAND POLICE OFFICER